Connect with others who understand.

 • Older age

-• Birthing a first child after the age of 35
+• Giving birth to your first child after the age of 35

 Some of these risk factors can’t be controlled.
 However, there are steps a person can take to reduce their ovarian cancer risk.
 People who breastfeed develop ovarian cancer at lower rates.
 Additionally, using hormonal birth control methods such as oral contraceptives (birth control pills) or IUDs can lower a person’s risk.